TORONTO METROPOLITAN UNIVERSITY

 3

-Lecture Topic 2: Silicon Microfabrication Part I. Mask creation, silicon wafer preparation, photolithography, photoresist (positive or negative), UV exposure and development, etching methods, resist stripping.
+Topic 2.
+Silicon Microfabrication Part I. Mask creation, silicon wafer preparation, photolithography, photoresist (positive or negative), UV exposure and development, etching methods, resist stripping.

 3